jijohn-dev/chessAI/README.md

 Python implementation uses python-chess to handle all of the chess logic.
 Includes basic pygame gui for playing against the engine.

 Java implementation includes chess logic.
-No gui yet.
+Board graphics are displayed when playing but moves must be entered in the command line.
 Currently able to generate correct number of positions from the starting position at a depth of 6 ply (119,060,324) and exactly matches positions reached from test position 5 on the chess programming wiki at a depth of 5 ply (89,941,194 positions).
-I'm fairly confident in the current level of correctness but I should probably perform some more rigorous testing.
+I'm fairly confident in the current level of correctness.

 # Future Improvements
 - Iterative deepening